Man of Constant Sorrow: Stanley Brothers Versions

-Bob Dylan
+Bob Dylan Versions

-In November 1961 Bob Dylan recorded the song, which was included as a track on his 1962 eponymous debut album as "Man of Constant Sorrow".
-Dylan's version is a rewrite of the versions sung by Joan Baez, New Lost City Ramblers (Mike Seeger's band), and others in the early 1960s.
-Dylan also performed the song during his first national US television appearance, in the spring of 1963.
-Dylan's version of the song was used by other singers and bands of 1960s and 70s, such as Rod Stewart and Ginger Baker's Air Force.
+In November 1961 Bob Dylan recorded the song titled "Man of Constant Sorrow" and it was included as a track on his 1962 eponymous debut album.
+Dylan's version is a rewrite of the versions sung by Joan Baez, New Lost City Ramblers (Mike Seeger's band), among others in the early 1960s.
+He also performed the song during his first national US television appearance in the spring of 1963.
+Dylan's version of the song was used by other singers and bands of the 1960s and 70s, such as Rod Stewart and Ginger Baker's Air Force.

-Dylan performed a different version of the song that is a new adaptation of Stanleys' lyrics in his 1988 Never Ending Tour.
-He performed the song intermittently in the 1990s, and also performed it in his European tour in 2002.
-A performance was released in 2005 on the Martin Scorsese PBS television documentary on Dylan, No Direction Home, and on the accompanying soundtrack album, The Bootleg Series Vol. 7: No Direction Home.
+Dylan performed a different version of the song with adapted lyrics of the Stanley Brothers' lyrics during his 1988 Never Ending Tour.
+He performed the song intermittently in the 1990s as well as performed it during his European tour in 2002.
+A recording of the performance was released in 2005 on the Martin Scorsese PBS television documentary on Dylan, No Direction Home, as well as on the accompanying soundtrack album, The Bootleg Series Vol. 7: No Direction Home.